MeetP4/Non-Gaussian-Boson-Sampling/README.md

 # Non-Gaussian Boson Sampling
 This Python program allows you to study the interference patterns of a family of non-Gaussian states of light in arbitrary optical networks.

-To Run:
+To Run: </br>

-set input states in the driver_code.py for just obtaining the probabilities python driver_code.py
+Set input states in the driver_code.py for just obtaining the probabilities and run: </br>
+python driver_code.py </br>

-in order to get correlation analysis results python analysis.py
+In order to get correlation analysis results </br>
+python photon_correlation.py </br>

 Master's Thesis </br>
 Czech Technical University Prague </br>